emile-mathieu/MiSpending-AI/README.md

 # MiSpending
 MiSpending, a simple finance IOS App to track and analyze your spendings with Machine Leaning and Computer Vision.
+This app is part of my Computer Science Final Year Honours Project.
 ## Table of Contents

 - [Technologies](#technologies)